SCUT-DLVCLab/MegaHan97K/README.md

 # MegaHan97K Dataset

-Our dataset will be published within a week.
+Our dataset will be released within a week.